 Love Mercy was founded by Olympic athlete Eloise Wellings, and exists to empower communities in Northern Uganda to overcome the poverty caused by the horrors of war.
 Wavelength are helping to raise $40,000 to fund an extension to the Love Mercy medical clinic, the only one within a 72km radius.
 This will enable the clinic to provide maternity services, including the provision of care for premature babies.

 UNSW School of Medicine Wavelength International Indigenous Travel Scholarship

-The Wavelength International Indigenous Travel Scholarship provides UNSW medical students outside of the Sydney Metropolitan area with the funds to travel back to their Indigenous community during the academic year and address their local community to encourage more students to consider a degree and career in medicine.
+The Wavelength International Indigenous Travel Scholarship provides UNSW medical students outside of the Sydney Metropolitan area with the funds to travel back to their community and visit family during the academic year.
+This also helps these students to address their local community and encourage more students to consider a degree and career in medicine.